nhipqnguyen/MSDS_610_Final_Project/README.md

   1. Import the cleaned version of dataset to Tableau Platform

   2. Generate questions with the data we have, E.G.:

-    - where do people of NYC usually take bike trips?
+  - At which locations in NYC do people usually use Citi Bike bike-sharing service?
   - How far and how long do they go?
-    - Which day of the weekdays do people ride bikes most?
+  - Which day(s) of the week do people rent Citi Bike bikes the most?
-    - Does male or female more like to ride bikes?
+  - Is there a difference in trip counts among genders?

   3. Get answers by dragging variables to filter columns/rows and picking templates to draw graphs in Tableau